Contact Us 1-800-596-4880

 Can I share messages or queues between regions?

-No, queues and message exchanges are unique to the region in which they were created and cannot share messages or queues between regions.
+No, queues and message exchanges are unique to the region in which they were created and can’t share messages or queues between regions.
 Developers can manually create custom programs that load balance between regions, but Anypoint MQ itself does not provide multi-region support.

 The queues in each region are separate from those in other regions.
 You can name queues the same in each region, but queues can’t share messages across regions.